 Boss Level challenges vary for each grade, based on content and skills emphasized through the previous trimester.
 As new members of the school community, sixth graders participate in a Boss Level design challenge that tests not only their academic knowledge, but also their teamwork and creative problem-solving skills.
-In Decembers past, sixth grade students have been tasked to build a Rube Goldberg machine -- a complex system made up of several parts that can successfully complete a simple task.
-To foster collaboration and teambuilding, sixth grade students experience Boss Level in advisory groups known as Home Base, small groups of 12-15 students that meet with an advisor four times a week throughout the year to work on SEL skills.
+In Decembers past, sixth grade students have been tasked to build a Rube Goldberg machine—a complex system made up of several parts that can successfully complete a simple task.
+To foster collaboration and teambuilding, these students experience Boss Level in advisory groups known as Home Base, in which groups of 12 to 15 students meet with an advisor four times a week throughout the year to work on SEL skills.

 From Learner to Leader